tzri/open-wordpress-seo/README.md

 This is a free and open-source alternative to the most popular WordPress SEO plugins in the market.
 It packs all the most important features and is simple to use.

+## Contribution

 Contribution is welcome.
-However, contact tzri before coding new features.
+However, contact tzri before coding new features and tell what you are planning.
 That way they are more likely to be accepted.

 ## Download